rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 method, which is called when the simulation starts.

 One reason to initialize in BeginPlay is to create a ROS2 Node when the simulation starts.
-It is important to note that the UE Class constructor may also be called before simulation start, for example, when an Actor is placed in the level.
+It is important to note that the UE Class constructor may also be called before simulation starts, for example, when an Actor is placed in the level.
 For a better understanding of Actor Lifecycle, please refer to the `UE Actor LifeCycle <https://docs.unrealengine.com/5.1/en-US/unreal-engine-actor-lifecycle/>`_ However, understanding the entire lifecycle is not necessary to use rclUE.